philipwalton/blog/_drafts/decoupling-html-css-and-javascript.markdown

 ## The Goal

-There is always going to be some coupling between HTML, CSS, and JavaScript.
+There will always be some coupling between HTML, CSS, and JavaScript.
 For better or for worse, these technologies were built to interact with each other.
 As an example, a fly-in transition might be defined with a class selector in a stylesheet, but it is often triggered by user interaction, applied via JavaScript, and initiated by adding the class to the HTML.

-Since some coupling in your front-end code will always be required.
+Since some coupling in your front-end code is inevitable.
 Your goal shouldn't be to simply eliminate coupling altogether.
 Instead, it should be to minimize the coupling that makes certain code parts unnecessarily dependent on others.

-In general, the reason to decouple code is so developers can freely change one part without worrying how it will affect some other unrelated part of the application.
-As today's Web teams grow in size and specialization, this is more important than ever.
+A back-end developer should be able to change the markup in an HTML template without worrying about accidentally breaking a CSS rule or some JavaScript functionality.
+As today's Web teams grow in size and specialization, this goal is more important than ever.

 ## Anti-Patterns